 As human beings, we all have strengths and weaknesses, and it is important that your child understands that.
 We each have different sets of skills, levels of knowledge, attributes, and talents.
 Celebrate the fact that people have different things that they are good at and things that are harder for them.
 Then elevate your child’s strengths to the greatest possible extent and teach them what they need to process information effectively and manage anxiety or sensory challenges—such as visual supports or sensory monitoring cues.

 Most of all, always remember to praise and celebrate every achievement.
 Every victory, no matter how small, deserves respect and attention.
 You must also support and encourage the child when a failure occurs.
 It is important to recognize when a child is trying their best along the way rather than focusing on them getting things right all the time.
 Without failure, they cannot learn or improve.
-Model that it is okay to get things wrong, and provide constructive feedback that allows your child to progress more effectively.
+Model that it is OK to get things wrong, and provide constructive feedback that allows your child to progress more effectively.

 How to talk to your child about their disability